Contributed by golf travel expert, Andy Waple (see bio below).

 It has three resort courses, open to all prepared to pay the green fees, and they remain on every golfer’s bucket list, whether or not they can afford to stay on the estate in a number of exclusive hotels, villas and up-market time share properties.

-The original South course opened in 1974, along with the recently remodeled North course.
+The original South and North courses opened in 1974.
 Laranjal joined the pair in 2009.

 Wedged between the Quinta courses within the estate is the 27-hole Pinheiros Altos operated by JWW Hotels.
 The three loops of nine, the Pines, Olives and Corks offer good variety and plenty of interest.